 - The global (table-level) stats on the MV will be out of date after the exchange – you may want to address this, but they may be good enough.
 (In 12c you can set the preferences on the simple table to generate a synopsis so that if you also keep synopses on the partitioned table the global stats can be kept up to date.)

 It’s interesting to note that 12c has enhanced the call to refresh materialized views with an “out of place” option.
 This actually does roughly what I’ve done above – it creates a copy of the materialized view in a separate table (with a name like RV$nnnnn – where nnnnn is the hexadecimal representation of the object_id of the original materialized view) – and then swaps the object ids of the old and new versions of the materialized views.
-Unfortunately it doesn’t seem to use the truncate/append strategy, or create the new object nologging (though perhaps you could force the latter by choice of tablespace), but most significantly you can’t use the “atomic” option to use this feature to refresh multiple materialized views to the same SCN.
+Unfortunately it doesn’t seem to use an append strategy (though if you have indexes on the materialized view and you set them to nologging option they are recreated – after the new table has been populated – with the nologging option).
+Most significantly, though, you can’t use the “atomic” option to use this feature to refresh multiple materialized views to the same SCN.

 As a general guideline – if you’re doing this kind of regular truncate/populate code (or drop/recreate) it’s a nice idea to use a separate tablespace for the objects which are constantly allocating and releasing space.
 Doing this probably won’t give you any performance benefits (though it’s possible that there may be some reduction in contention for space management blocks) but from a management perspective it’s nice to have a simple overview of the different characteristic behaviour of different types of object; it also gives you the ability to set up different storage management – uniform vs. autoallocate extents, ASSM vs. freelists.